 City Flooding and Drainage Projects

 The increasing frequency of more intense storm events has created more frequent flooding and drainage issues.
 The City identifies flooding and drainage projects through resident complaints, analyses, and field observations.
 These include small to medium ‘Spot Improvement’ capital improvement program (CIP) projects to mitigate drainage issues.
 After identification and initial investigations, these projects often require work to identify CIP resources, perform onsite survey, complete design, secure right of entry (if applicable), and procure a construction contractor to perform the work.
 The City completed the initial Storm Sewer Capacity Analysis that identified problem areas and prioritized potential locations for large, multi-year CIP projects to address capacity issues.
+Please visit the Waterfront Plan Implementation page for more information on flood mitigation projects specific to the waterfront.

 spot improvement projects